Kaboni Savage: Firebombing

-Eugene "Twin" Coleman, who was previously working with Savage, was arrested and put in federal custody on October 8, 2004 and agreed to testify against Savage in a drug trial.
+Eugene "Twin" Coleman, who was previously working with Savage, was arrested and put in federal custody on October 8, 2004, and agreed to testify against Savage in a drug trial.
 In March 2003, after Coleman murdered his friend, 26-year-old Tyrone Toliver of Cherry Hill, New Jersey, federal agents encouraged Coleman's 54-year-old mother, Marcella Coleman, a prison guard at the Curran-Fromhold Correctional Facility, to move to a new house; believing that she could defend herself, she refused.
 Savage was convicted partly due to Coleman's testimony.

 In return, Savage ordered Marcella Coleman's house in North Philadelphia to be burned down.
 At the time, Savage was in custody at FDC Philadelphia.
 At about 5 a.m. on October 9, 2004, the rowhouse was firebombed.
 The fire originated in a living room on the first floor, traveled quickly, and was extinguished after about 20 minutes.
 There were no survivors; it was the deadliest mass murder in Philadelphia since the Lex Street murders in 2000.
-Included in the death toll were Coleman; her 15-month-old son Damir Jenkins; three other youths related to Coleman, 10-year-old Khadjah Nash, 12-year-old Tahj Porchea, and 15-year-old Sean Rodriguez ; and 34-year-old Tameka Nash, Coleman's cousin and the mother of Khadjah Nash.
+Included in the death toll were Coleman; Eugene Coleman’s 15-month-old son Damir Jenkins; three other youths related to Coleman, 10-year-old Khadjah Nash, 12-year-old Tahj Porchea, and 15-year-old Sean Rodriguez ; and 34-year-old Tameka Nash, Coleman's cousin and the mother of Khadjah Nash.
 The family dog, a pit bull, also perished.

 After learning that Eugene had been temporarily released from prison to attend the funeral of his relatives, a bug in Savage's cell recorded him remarking "They should stop off and get him some barbecue sauce … pour it on them burnt bitches."

 Savage's sister, Kidada Savage, known as "Da" or "Lil' Sis", helped plot this crime by recruiting Lamont Lewis, the hitman.

 Lewis had been previously acquitted of killing Carlton "Muhammad" Brown, who died in 2001.
 Lewis in turn asked Robert "B.J."
-Merritt, Jr., his cousin, to help him.
+Merritt Jr., his cousin, to help him.
 Kidada Savage showed the hitman where the house was located.
 According to federal prosecutors Merritt was the one who lit a gasoline can and threw it, and another one into the house.
 Lewis said that both he and Merritt tossed cans into the house.

 Lewis stated that he did not know children were in the house until after they died, and that Kidada Savage only gave him $2,000 even though she promised him $5,000.
 After authorities captured Lewis he agreed to cooperate.

 Coleman stated that Dawud "Cool" Bey, another drug dealer who was communicating with Savage while being held at FDC Philadelphia, told him that Savage wanted his family dead.

 Police did not find Lewis at a house in West Philadelphia which they believed was his, but later arrested him in 2007 when he was driving his car.